genestack/sdk/docs/source/sample_scripts_doc.rst

     python group_files_into_folders.py [--move-files] <source_folder_accession>

-You can easily adapt the script to group files based on some other criterium from their metainfo, like their organism, their creation date, or in fact any metainfo value.
+You can easily adapt the script to group files based on some other criterion from their metainfo, like their organism, their creation date, or in fact any metainfo value.

 Running a data analysis pipeline